Relintai/pandemonium_engine_docs/tutorials/assets_pipeline/importing_scenes.md

 textures, they can work in Godot.
 This includes the `Substance suite ( https://www.substance3d.com/ )`, `ArmorPaint (open source) ( https://armorpaint.org/ )`, and `Material Maker (open source) ( https://github.com/RodZill4/material-maker )`.

+Note:
-.. note:: For more information on Godot's materials, see `doc_spatial_material`.
+ For more information on Godot's materials, see `doc_spatial_material`.

 Exporting considerations
 ~~~~~~~~~~~~~~~~~~~~~~~~